EskoSalaka/nestjs-sqlite-queue/README.md

 Workers emit events that you can listen to.
 The events are similar to BullMQ's Worker events.
 The Consumer class can listen to these events by using the `@OnWorkerEvent` decorator, which takes the `WorkerEvent` as an argument.
 The decorated method will be called when the worker emits the event and will receive the job and possible other information as arguments.

+Note, that the DRAINED event is emitted when the queue has no more jobs to process at the current time.
+The queue could still have unprocessed jobs in the queue which are delayed or scheduled to run at a later time.

 ```typescript
 import { Processor, Process, OnWorkerEvent, WorkerEvent } from 'nestjs-sqlite-queue'